uprighted-learners/unit-3-class-gpa/readme.md

 ## Objective

-In this lab we will calculate an average GPA score based on multiple grade values within an object.
+In this exercise we will calculate an average GPA score based on multiple grade values within an object.

 ## Learning